Quick Answer

 What happens to my FSA money if I don't spend it?

 Unspent FSA funds are forfeited under the "use it or lose it" rule.
-Your employer may offer one of two relief options: a $640 carryover to the next year OR a 2.5-month grace period to spend remaining funds.
+Your employer may offer one of two relief options: a $660 carryover (2026 maximum) to the next year OR a 2.5-month grace period to spend remaining funds.
 Not all employers offer either option.
 This is the biggest drawback of FSAs compared to HSAs, which roll over indefinitely.

 My employer offers an HRA.
 Should I still open an HSA?